The Hirsh Center

 More than 8 million Americans suffer from gout -- a type of arthritis that affects more men than women.
-The Hirsh Center in Delray Beach, Florida, and Atlantis, Florida, specializes in rheumatology and musculoskeletal conditions.
+The Hirsh Center in Delray Beach, Florida, specializes in rheumatology and musculoskeletal conditions.
 The Hirsh Center medical team focuses on discovering new treatment options for men and women who suffer from arthritic conditions like gout.
-For the latest technologies and treatments for gout, call the South Florida office or schedule an appointment online.

 Gout is the most common type of inflammatory arthritis in men caused by the buildup of uric acid in the joints.
-It often occurs in the joint in your big toe and can be extremely painful.
+It often occurs in the joint, but more commonly in the big toe and can be extremely painful.
 If left untreated, it can cause irreversible joint damage and kidney problems.

 Your body produces uric acid when it breaks down purines, which are found naturally in your body and in the foods you eat.
 If your body has difficulty processing the uric acid, it can crystallize and build up in your joints or cause kidney stones.